• Skip to primary navigation

 Instructions

-• Soak urad dal and idli rava, separately, for 4~5 hours.
+• Soak urad dal and idli rava, separately, in lots of cold water for about 4~6 hours.

 • Drain the water from the urad dal and reserve about 2 cups of soaking water.
 Grind the lentils into soft and smooth paste by adding little water.*